Why choose Seven Seas Worldwide

 As one of the country's most highly regarded international shipping companies, we've spent years working to fine-tune our service, creating a streamlined process that takes all of the stress out of sending boxes and bags to China.
 Here are just a few of the benefits you'll enjoy by choosing services:

-- We handle customs paperwork: not only do we collect and deliver your items, but we also take care of quarantine and customs requirements to ensure your goods are granted entry to their destination country.
+- We handle customs paperwork: not only do we collect and deliver your items, but we also take care of quarantine and customs requirements to ensure your goods are granted entry into China.
 That's one more task ticked off your to-do list!

 - Secure transportation and storage: our team of overseas shippers take the safety of your personal items incredibly seriously.
-That's why we offer two weeks of free storage on either side at one of our secure facilities and provide export-strength boxes to protect your possessions on bumpy journeys.
+That's why we offer two weeks of free storage on either side at one of our secure facilities and provide export-strength boxes to protect your possessions on during international shipping.

-- No hidden costs: our free online quote tool tells you exactly how much you'll be paying and clearly itemises every fee involved, so you don't have to worry about any nasty surprises.
+- No hidden costs: our free online quote tool tells you exactly how much you'll be paying and clearly itemises all shipping rates, so you don't have to worry about any nasty surprises.
 Plus, we never ask for full payment in advance, instead, we stagger the charges to give you enough time to find your feet once you've arrived in China.

 - Online tracking tool: place your order with Seven Seas Worldwide, and you'll have use of our handy online tracker.
-This service lets users keep an eye on your belongings every step of their travels, giving you even greater peace of mind.
+This service lets users keep an eye on your belongings every step of their travels.
+Plus, add our Basic or Premier insurance policy for even greater peace of mind.

 How we ship bags and boxes to China in 5 steps